Animal Welfare Marketing Internship in Ecuador

 TASKS & REQUIreMENTS

-This is a tailored internship that adapts to your skills, interests, and academic background.
-You’ll work closely with the wildlife center’s team to create content and communications that amplify their mission.
+This is a tailored communications internship that adapts to your skills, interests, and academic background.
+You’ll work closely with the wildlife center’s team to create content and marketing materials that amplify their mission.

 Responsibilities